DAOrayaki/DAOrayaki-core/README_EN.md

    <summary> ⚡ <b> <font size="4">How to Contribute to DAOrayaki </font> </b>      </summary>

-#### - 内容贡献
+#### - Contribute Content

-1）cover 与DAO相关的项目
+1）cover DAO related projects

-2）翻译/原创与DAO治理相关的话题
+2）Translate/create DAO related articles

-#### - 话题建议
+#### - Suggest topic
-如果您有感兴趣的话题，希望DAOrayaki的小伙伴进行研究，可以联系我们或者直接在本项目中提交issue.
+If you have some interested topic and wish daorayaki to research on it, you can  contact us or submit issue directly in this project

-#### - 社区治理机制讨论与设计
+#### - Discussion and design of community governance mechanism
-参与DAOrayaki社区治理机制的构建和设计。
+Participate in the design and discussion of daorayaki community governance mechanism.

-#### - 为DAOrayaki捐款
+#### - Donate to DAOrayaki
-DAOrayaki目前正在gitcoin上申请GRANT，欢迎大家前往捐款。
+DAOrayaki is currently applying for GRANT on gitcoin, welcome to donate.

  </details>

  <details>
-   <summary>  💬 <b> <font size="4"> Proposal to DAOrayaki by Github</font> </b>      </summary>
+   <summary>  💬 <b> <font size="4"> Submit Proposals to DAOrayaki through Github</font> </b>      </summary>

-如果您发现DAOrayaki的过往文章内容已经过时、您有希望DAOrayaki代为研究的内容或者您有一个非常诱人的想法想要告诉DAOrayaki社区，您可以通过Github的issue功能来向社区提议，社区成员会对您的提议认真审核并且讨论。
+If you find that the content of DAOrayaki’s past articles is out of date, or if you have something that you hope DAOrayaki to research on your behalf, or you have a very tempting idea to tell the DAOrayaki community, you can use the issue function of Github to propose to the community, and community members will Your proposal is carefully reviewed and discussed.

-目前，DAOrayaki github渠道共有四种提议类型可选：
+Currently, DAOrayaki github channels have four types of proposals:
-1. Topic Advice。如果你有希望DAOrayaki代为研究的项目、文章或者话题，可以提此类型的issue。
+1. Topic Advice.
+If you have a project, article or topic that you want DAOrayaki to research on your behalf, you can submit this type of issue.
-2. Content Outdate。如果您发现往期DAOrayaki的内容已经过时，可以提此类型的issue。
+2. Content Outdate.
+If you find that the content of DAOrayaki in the past is out of date, you can submit this type of issue.
-3. Governance Advice。如果关于DAOrayaki的治理，您有一些令人兴奋的想法，可以提此类型的issue。
+3. Governance Advice.
+If you have some exciting ideas about the governance of DAOrayaki, you can raise this type of issue.
-4. Other Advice。如果您的提议不在以上列表中，您可以提此类型的issue。
+4. Other Advice.
+If your proposal is not in the above list, you can submit this type of issue.

       </details>